towolf/towolf.github.com/docs/PsychDemos/VideoRecordingDemo.markdown

 cpu load, but they also produce huge files, e.g., all the DVxxx codecs for PAL and NTSC video capture, as well as the component video codecs.

-'withsound' If set to non\-zero, sound will be recorded as well.
+'withsound' If set to non-zero, sound will be recorded as well.
 This is the default.

-'showit' If non\-zero, video will be shown onscreen during recording
+'showit' If non-zero, video will be shown onscreen during recording
 \(default: Show it\).
 Not showing the video during recording will significantly reduce system load, so this may help to sustain a skip free recording on lower end machines.

-'windowed' If set to non\-zero, show captured video in a window located at the top\-left corner of the screen, instead of fullscreen.
+'windowed' If set to non-zero, show captured video in a window located at the top-left corner of the screen, instead of fullscreen.
 Windowed display is the default.